DaveWelling/kindleHighlightsToMd/readme.md

-The bookmarklet will extract the highlights and notes from the most recent book in https://read.amazon.com/notebook and give you a json file with them.
+The bookmarklet will extract the highlights and notes from the most recent book (or whatever book is displayed) in https://read.amazon.com/notebook and give you a json file with them.

 To use the bookmarklet,